 What most people don’t realize is that glamping takes camping to the next level, especially if planned around a road trip in an RV, similar to one found on this site.
 What awaits is an affordable and adventurous travel alternative for your girlfriend getaway, a weekend with the fellas, or a way for you to explore Mother Nature with your kids; all while enjoying the comforts (and maybe even a few extra perks) of home.

 An RV or “recreational vehicle” includes a broad category of trailers (high end to budget friendly) that are designed for a more relaxed accommodation on the road without having to deal with some of the challenges (bugs, rocks, allergies, standing water…you get the picture) of actually being outside.
+During the winter, you will need rv garages to keep your rv safe, but during summer you should be making the most of it and getting out and about!
 If you’ve got an RV that you’re looking to make use of, why not have a look at some of the skylights produced by companies such as DaLyte as these can be a great addition to your RV, especially in the Summer months when you need to let the light in.